MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/ServerManager/Uninstall-WindowsFeature.md

 ## DESCRIPTION
 The `Uninstall-WindowsFeature` cmdlet uninstalls and optionally removes specified roles, role services, and features from a computer that is running Windows Server, or from an offline virtual hard disk (VHD) on which Windows Server is installed.
-This cmdlet works similarly to the rrfw in Server Manager, with an important exception: by default, management tools are not uninstalled when you run the `Uninstall-WindowsFeature` cmdlet; you must add the `IncludeManagementTools` parameter to uninstall associated management tools.
+This cmdlet works similarly to the uninstallation of roles and features in Server Manager, with an important exception: by default, management tools are not uninstalled when you run the `Uninstall-WindowsFeature` cmdlet; you must add the `IncludeManagementTools` parameter to uninstall associated management tools.

 This cmdlet requires elevation; you must be running a Windows PowerShell session as an administrator to use this cmdlet.